Shaggy 2 Dope: Personal life

 Like his bandmate Violent J, Utsler has had numerous run-ins with the law, having been arrested multiple times since he was a teenager.
 He has suffered from depression and anxiety throughout his career.
 Utsler has been admitted to multiple drug rehabilitation centers due to alcoholism and pill addiction.
 On the September 1, 2009 edition of The Howard Stern Show, he stated that he had recently quit using pills and drinking because he was close to getting cirrhosis of the liver.

-Joey Utsler has five children, twin boys (Cyrus and Isaac, b.
-July 24, 1996) from a previous relationship with his former girlfriend Jamesa.
-He has a daughter (Mahala) born in 2002.
-He married his girlfriend Renee in 2013.
-He and his wife have two children, a son, Ronan, born in 2015 and a daughter, Leonna, born in 2016.
+Joey Utsler has five children.
+He has twin boys, Cyrus and Isaac, born July 24, 1996, from a previous relationship with his girlfriend Jamesa.
+He has a daughter, Mahala, born in 2002.
+He married his girlfriend Renee in 2013, and together they had two children: a son, Ronan, born in 2015; and a daughter, Leona, born in 2016.

 Cyrus and Isaac Utsler joined the Army after graduating high school in 2014, and are stationed in Fort Riley, Kansas.

 Utsler designed the Psychopathic Records logo, called the Hatchetman, as well as drawing numerous Insane Clown Posse album covers.